The Process for Determining Regulated Electric Rates

 Impact of Partial Deregulation on Electric Rates

 Where the generation component of service is available on a competitive basis the customer is considered to be buying only transmission and distribution service from its utility.
 In that case the regulatory agency uses the above described ratemaking process solely to establish rates for those two regulated services.

-Where the generation component of service has been deregulated the regulatory agencies have not been relieved of their obligation to ensure that generation component of electric rates is just and reasonable.
+However, even where the generation component of service has been deregulated the regulatory agencies have not been relieved of their obligation to ensure that the generation component of electric rates is just and reasonable.
 Where the agencies formerly applied the above described ratemaking process to determine reasonable rates for the generation component.
 Where the generation component of service has been deregulated they make sure that the rates for that component are just and reasonable requirement for the generation component by using their authority to ensure that the market for generation is truly competitive.

 Utility invoices have also been affected by deregulation.
 In the partially deregulated environment the utility and the competitive generation supplier generally will each issue their own invoice to their customers.
 This means that customers may receive two invoices for their electric service – one from the utility for the delivery of the electricity and one from the competitive supplier for the actual electricity used.
 However, in some cases the utility is required to collect the generation supplier’s charges and will include those charges as a separate line item on its invoice to its customers.